brunopenso/awscognitodemo-webapp/README.md

 **Attention:** Is it necessary to create the method OPTIONS and set the CORS properties on both API of GET/OPTIONS

+## Create S3 access

+To use the S3 API directly you will need to create a bucked.

+Create a new bucket with *block all public access* options.

+**Changes to Cognito**

+- Create a new Identity Pool
+  - Name: <samenameofuserpoll>IdentityPool
+  - Authentication providers
+    - Inform the UserPoolId
+    - Inform the ApplicationId
+  - Create pool
+  - Create a new Role with S3Access on the name. e.g: Cognito_SimpleTestEmailOnlyIdentityPoolAuth_S3Access_Role
+    - The AWS console will ask to create two roles
+- Go the IAM console
+  - Search the role that have PoolAuth on the name
+  - Attach a policy to AmazonS3ReadOnlyAccess

+// Initialize the Amazon Cognito credentials provider AWS.config.region = 'us-east-1'; // Region
+AWS.config.credentials = new AWS.CognitoIdentityCredentials({
+    IdentityPoolId: 'us-east-1:006f7d0c-c645-43c6-bf6d-f0381fbe823c',
+});

 ```javascript
 Access-Control-Allow-Headers: *
 Access-Control-Allow-Methods: *